mjurgo/railsbook/README.md

 This is facebook-like application.

-Things app should contain (according to TOP instruction:
+Things app should contain (according to TOP instruction):

 * Users - registering, showing profile etc.
 * Friends - adding friends, removing, accepting and rejecting requests.